Ultimate Guide to the Taling Chan Floating Market

 It’s worth checking Google Maps to see the quickest way to Taling Chan Floating Market from your location via public transport.
 Some buses do run from central Bangkok to the market, so depending on where you are then a bus may be a better option.

-The free shuttle bus departs from outside exit 3 of Bang Khun Non Station, and runs every 20-30 minutes from 9am until the last bus at 4.30pm.
-We recommend downloading the Viabus app and searching for the route ‘4 floating market shuttle bus’ for live updates of where the buses are, which will give you an indication of how long you will need to wait.
+The free shuttle bus departs from outside exit 3 of Bang Khun Non Station, and runs every 20–30 minutes from 9:00 AM until the last bus at 4:30 PM.
+We recommend downloading the Viabus app and searching for the route ‘4 floating market shuttle bus’ for live updates of where the buses are, which gives you an indication of how long you’ll need to wait.

 Please bear in mind that as the market is only open on the weekends, the free shuttle bus also only runs at the weekend.